google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-storage-pwa/index.md

 {# wf_updated_on: 2016-09-29 #}
 {# wf_published_on: 2016-09-29 #}

-# **Offline Storage for Progressive Web Apps** {: .page-title }
+# Offline Storage for Progressive Web Apps {: .page-title }

 {% include "web/_shared/contributors/addyosmani.html" %}
 {% include "web/_shared/contributors/mco.html" %}

 ![PWA in devtools](images/image_0.jpg)

-The [Pokedex](https://pokedex.org) Progressive Web App uses IndexedDB for application state and the Pokemon data set while the Cache API is used for URL addressable resources.
+The [Pokedex](https://pokedex.org){: external } Progressive Web App uses IndexedDB for application state and the Pokemon data set while the Cache API is used for URL addressable resources.

-Internet connections can be flakey or non-existent on the go, which is why offline support and reliable performance are common features in [Progressive Web Apps](/web/progressive-web-apps/).
+Internet connections can be flakey or non-existent on the go, which is why offline support and reliable performance are common features in [progressive web apps](/web/progressive-web-apps/).
 Even in perfect wireless environments, judicious use of caching and other storage techniques can substantially improve the user experience.
-In this post, we’ll summarize some ideas around offline data storage* *for PWAs — think JSON payloads, images and general static data required to provide a *meaningful* experience offline.
+In this article, we’ll summarize some ideas around offline data storage* *for PWAs — think JSON payloads, images and general static data required to provide a *meaningful* experience offline.